kimamovic21/udemy-practical-typescript-course-johnsmilga/01-typescript-tutorial/README.md

 ## Challenge - check for property

-The "in" operator in TypeScript is used to narrow down the type of a variable when used in a conditional statement.It checks if a property or method exists on an object.
+The "in" operator in TypeScript is used to narrow down the type of a variable when used in a conditional statement.
+It checks if a property or method exists on an object.
 If it exists, TypeScript will narrow the type to the one that has this property.

 - starter code